Strawberry Sauce (Topping)

 But you don’t need fresh berries to preserve that fresh flavor.
 This sauce can be made with fresh OR frozen strawberries, so you can serve this refreshing topping regardless of the weather outside.

-And, you can freeze this sauce, so it’s easy to keep on hand.
+You can freeze this sauce, too, so it’s easy to keep on hand.

 About this sauce